 21. Sprinkle this white powder on your mattress.

-In addition to stepping up your mattress game and flipping it every six months, Maid Brigade has this simple mattress deodorizing hack:
+In addition to stepping up your mattress game and flipping it every six months, Maid Brigade has this simple mattress deodorizing hack: Sift baking soda on the surface, let it sit for a few hours, then vacuum it up.

 22. Obliterate soap scum with these eco-safe grime fighters.

-The Maids recommends coating the shower surface with a 1:1 mix of baking soda and water, then spraying with a 1:1 combo of vinegar and water before wiping it down.
+The Maids recommends coating the shower surface with a 1:1 mix of baking soda and water, then spraying it with a 1:1 combo of vinegar and water before wiping it down.

 23. Use vinegar to spruce up your shower curtains.